 One area of significant focus for 2026 and beyond is around increasing the number of IPOs on the London Stock Exchange.

-Historically, the City of London was always seen as the world’s leading financial hub, but in recent years, its dominance has weakened, due in part to Brexit and poor investor appetite.
+Historically, the City of London has been one of the world’s leading financial hubs, but in recent years, its dominance has weakened, due in part to Brexit and poor investor appetite.

 As Petrie explains, there’s a strong desire to try and address some of the difficulties in the market and increase the flow of new businesses onto the London Stock Exchange.

-“Certainly, potential new public companies are going to be at the forefront of policymakers and regulators minds going forward,” he says.
+“Certainly, potential new public companies are at the forefront of policymakers and regulators minds,” he says.
+But increased demand for UK equities is at the top of his shopping list.

 So what changes are ICAEW members in advisory likely to face next year?
 Unsurprisingly, artificial intelligence (AI) is number one.

-In Petrie’s view, accountants and investors are already quite radically changing the way they operate.
-For example, large language models, both off-the-shelf and proprietary are significant speeding up and changing the nature of report writing in so many aspects of the deals market.
+In Petrie’s view, accountants and investors are already changing the way they operate.
+For example, large language models, both off-the-shelf and proprietary are significant speeding up and changing the nature of analysis and report writing in so many aspects of the deals market.

-This creates opportunities but also requires different review skills from experienced people to ensure accuracy and manage risk.
+This creates opportunities, but also requires different review skills from experienced people to ensure accuracy, manage risk and facilitate sound decision-making.

 Also, Basel 3.1, a global regulatory framework for banks to enhance resilience of the global finance system, comes into force in 2026.